JesperJohnsson/Projekt-phpmvc/README.md

 Usage
 -----------------
-To use this project simply clone it from github
+To use this project simply clone it from github or download and unzip the content

 <code>
 git clone https://github.com/JesperJohnsson/Projekt-phpmvc
 </code>

+and place it in a directory of your choice, then simply make sure you have write access to the data folder and the database in the folder.
+Make sure you have write access to the webroot/ folder and on the files style.less.cache and style.css.